SurajSSingh/SurajSSingh.github.io/src/index.md

 # Suraj S. Singh Portfolio

 Hello, I'm Suraj and welcome to website.
-Driven by a passion for creating immersive experiences, I am a software developer specializing in game development with Unity and C#.
-Explore the creative depth and technical prowess showcased in my portfolio below.
+I am a software developer specializing in game development with Unity and C#.
+Have a look through some cool projects I've work on below.